-\paragraph{Limitations} Our work focuses on a synthetic relation extraction task, potentially limiting its scope and generalization to other relation extraction settings with more complex sentences or more varied finetuning data.
-Additionally, we operationalize the ``success" of relation extraction using top-k accuracy or the token rank of the correct relation during next token prediction---our methods do not account for the possibility that models ``know" information in a way that doesn't impact next token prediction.
-There is also a combinatorial explosion of possible grafting schemes and our experiments only explore a subset of possible grafts.
-While we try to rule out several failure modes for other methods of relation extraction, it's possible that model features interact and ``cancel" in surprising ways, so there may be other hidden ways of extracting relations.
-Our dynamic weight grafting procedure sometimes causes models to allocate most of their probability mass to common tokens like `` the" or punctuation--we hypothesize that this is because the blend of features created during weight grafting may be making the model uncertain about the next token so it reverts to a prior distribution with higher probability mass on common tokens.
+\paragraph{Limitations} Our work focuses on a synthetic knowledge retrieval task, potentially limiting its scope and generalization to other settings with more complex sentences or more varied finetuning data.
+Additionally, we operationalize the ``success'' of knowledge retrievals using top-k accuracy or the token rank of the correct relation entity during next token prediction---our methods do not account for the possibility that models ``know'' information in a way that doesn't impact next token prediction.
+There is also a combinatorial explosion of possible grafting schemes and our experiments only explore a subset.
+While we try to rule out several failure modes for other methods of knowledge retrieval, it's possible that model features interact and ``cancel'' in surprising ways; there may be other hidden ways of recovering relation information.
+Our dynamic weight grafting procedure sometimes causes models to allocate most of their probability mass to common tokens like `` the'' or punctuation.
+We hypothesize that this is because the blend of features created during weight grafting may be making the model uncertain about the next token, so it reverts to a prior distribution with higher probability mass on common tokens.
 We use smaller models in our experiments due to compute limitations; larger models may have different mechanisms when finetuned on new relation information.

-\paragraph{Broader Impact} LLMs are capable of revealing sensitive and personal information \citep{vice2025}.
-Our work focuses on mechanistically understanding relation extraction, which could then be used to undo safeguards on existing open source models in order to extract personal information that models were trained on (but do not currently output due to safety-tuning).